mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 - If ``ping`` is not specified or ``true``, drivers MUST verify that running a "ping" operation using the initialized MongoClient succeeds.
-If ``ping`` is is ``false``, drivers MUST NOT run a "ping" operation.
+If ``ping`` is ``false``, drivers MUST NOT run a "ping" operation.
     **Note:** These tests are expected to be run against MongoDB databases with and without authentication enabled.
 The "ping" operation does not require authentication so should succeed with URIs that contain no userinfo (i.e. no username and password).
 Tests with URIs that contain userinfo always set ``ping`` to ``false`` because some drivers will fail handshake on a connection if userinfo is provided but incorrect.